-I was in the big box store one weekend, lured by a sale on a clothes washer, and spied a Nest display.
-I was familiar with the 1st generation so I took a closer look at the display.
+I was in the big box store one weekend, lured by a sale on a high-efficiency toploading washer, and spied a Nest display.
+I was familiar with the 1st generation, so I took a closer look at the screen.
 It claimed a reduction in heating costs over the year that would more than pay for itself.
-In Canada where it seems like it is winter 6 months of the year, that's not only a big claim but more like a personal challenge.
+In Canada, where it seems like it is winter six months of the year, that's not only a big claim but more like a personal challenge.

-We walked out of the store with a scheduled delivery of our new high efficiency washer, and I had a Nest neatly tucked under my arm.
+We walked out of the store with a scheduled delivery of our new washer, and I had a Nest neatly tucked under my arm.

-I was totally blown away by the packaging.
+I was blown away by the packaging.
 The marketing department nailed it.
-Spoiler alert: Don't view the photos below in the gallery if you intent to buy a Nest.
-Let it be like a Birthday present and you too can marvel at the way it was packaged.
+Spoiler alert: Don't view the photos below in the gallery if you intend to buy a Nest.
+Let it be like a Birthday present, and you too can marvel at the packaging.
 Attention to detail makes it.

-I have used the device now for over two weeks and I am totally blown away.
-They call it a programmable thermostat but I would say it is more like a self programmable thermostat.
-After 7 days of setting the thermostat each time you walked by the Nest, it remembered the settings and created a schedule.
+I have used the device now for over two weeks, and I am blown away.
+They call it a programmable thermostat, but I would say it is more like a self-programmable thermostat.
+After seven days of setting the thermostat each time you walked by the Nest, it remembered the settings and created a schedule.
 It couldn't be any easier.
-You can go into the schedule and edit it as you see fit or leave it.
-It has an auto away setting so when we leave the house and it sees no activity, the temperature is set back automatically saving energy and money.
+You can go into the program and edit it as you see fit or leave it.
+It has an auto-away setting, so when we leave the house, and it sees no activity, the temperature sets back automatically, saving energy and money.
 Awesome.

-Now I know when I get home, my home will be set at a comfortable temperature, even if I disrupt my normal schedule and get home early or later than normal.
-I just open the app on my smart phone and have access to the house temp as well as the outside temp of the local area.
+Now I know when I get home, my home will be set at a comfortable temperature, even if I disrupt my regular schedule and get home early or later than usual.
+I just open the app on my smartphone and have access to the house temp as well as the outside temp of my local area.
 I can see how this is going to save me money.

 And after seeing the new products on the website, I know what I am asking for next.
 The smoke and carbon monoxide detector.
 How about you?
 Are you ready for a Nest?